 3) If your copy is clean (no marginalia, underlining, highlighting, etc.), a new searchable PDF can be created with a scanner.
 Just be sure the scan is clean and complete—no underlining, marginalia, shadows between pages obscuring the text or text cut off where page was larger than scanner.
 If you have an existing clean image-based PDF, you can easily make that searchable as well.
 Instructional Technologies and Design Services can show you how to create searchable PDFs through OCR in Adobe Acrobat.

-4) If your original is of such poor quality that you cannot create a clean scan, borrow one from the library or a colleague.
+4) If your original is of such poor quality that you cannot create a clean scan, borrow a cleaner copy from the library or a colleague before scanning.

 5) Put the electronic copy in Blackboard or on reserve in library so all students may access it.
 If you are unable to do this, speak with the student about the best way to share large files with him or her.
 (They are usually too large for e-mail.)

 Here are some common mistakes when creating e-text.